bmeurant/bmeurant.github.io/ember/training/templates.md

       model: function() {
         // WARN : SOULD NOT BE DONE : We should not affect anything to windows but
-        // for the exercice, we want to access to series from console today window.series = {title: "BlackSad"};
+        // for the exercice, we want to access to comic from console today window.comic = {title: "BlackSad"};

-        return series;
+        return comic;
       }
     });
     ```